 In preparations for the 500 years of Christianity in the Philippines (2021) and as post-centennial director, Rev. Msgr.
-Allen C. Aganon (2018 – present) expanded, innovated and transformed the school into a 21st century learning hub.
+Allen C. Aganon (2018 – 2020) expanded, innovated and transformed the school into a 21st century learning hub.
 As a prime mover to new heights in facilities and physical structure, it continues to showcase Science, Technology, Engineering and Mathematics - Robotics to our students.
 Msgr.
-Aganon was assisted by two Diocesan priest namely, Rev. Fr.
+Aganon was assisted during his term by two Diocesan priest namely, Rev. Fr.
 Roderick S. Pacoma as the CIE Head and Rev. Fr.
 Enrico S. Salazar as the Administrative Services Head.
 Mr. Lord Celeste E. Balo (2018 - present) was promoted as the Institutional Principal in Basic Education.